paulklemm/seqc/README.md

 ## Build Package

+If you want to customize the image, download this repository, adapt the code and run the following code to build and install it.

 ```r
 roxygen2::roxygenise(); devtools::build(); devtools::install()
 ```

 ## Links & Additional Information

+These information are not required for running the script and comprise lessons learned and hopefully useful information for fellow `R` users.

 ### Make `R` aware of Bioconductor package dependencies

 This tool relies on Bioconductor packages.
 To make `R` aware that some packages are to be downloaded from bioconductor you can use a trick of adding `biocViews:` in your `DESCRIPTION` file (see [DESCRIPTION](https://github.com/paulklemm/seqc/blob/master/DESCRIPTION)).
-This was described [in this issue](https://github.com/r-lib/devtools/issues/700)
+This was described [in this issue](https://github.com/r-lib/devtools/issues/700).

 ### Credits